Scrut1ny/Hypervisor-Phantom/README.md

 <summary>Expand for details...</summary>

 - **Opt for a VPN**: Use a VPN to obscure all your internet traffic.
 However, be cautious with popular VPN services as their IP ranges may be blacklisted by certain exam proctoring or anti-cheat systems.
 - **Allocate Sufficient HV Storage**: Equip your hypervisor with at least `128GB+` of storage.
-Hypervisors with lower/insufficient storage will/may be more easily identified or flagged by detection/monitoring systems.
+Hypervisors with lower or insufficient storage are more susceptible to being identified or flagged by detection and monitoring systems.
 - **System Up Time**: Leave the hypervisor running for at least `12+` minutes to bypass a `GetTickCount()` check in a hypervisor detection tool.
 (This check is honestly pointless, and isn't reliable to rely on.)

 </details>